 Managing Your Accounts

 If you want to start getting the most out of Twitter, you’re going to have to step away from that terrible website and start embracing applications as your primary method of using the service.
-And the go-to app for the serious Tweeter is TweetDeck.
+And the go-to app for the serious Tweeter (now that API changes have neutered TweetDeck) is HootSuite.

-You need TweetDeck because it’s going to let you organise your feed.
+You need HootSuite because it’s going to let you organise your feed.
 So start setting up columns.
-Your main feed gives you the same unfiltered morass that Twitter.com does, but with the useful addition of tailored trends showing what the people you follow are discussing.
+Your main feed gives you the same unfiltered morass that Twitter.com does, but with the useful addition of a few filters here and there.

 To compliment that, you’re going to need a few new columns.
 Columns tied to hashtags and lists are going to let you keep track of topics, influencers and various niches, while columns tied to search terms are going to show you just who you should be connecting with.

-With a bit of tweaking and some adjustments to the notifications, you’ll now have a management application that gives you instant, efficient access to a variety of topics and audiences.
+With a bit of tweaking a, you’ll now have a management application that gives you instant, efficient access to a variety of topics and audiences.
 Which you’ll find far more useful than the deluge you’ve been working with so far.
+And because HootSuite is a browser-based app, you’ll be able to log in on the go.
+Useful for anyone who needs access to their filtered feed on a new computer.

 Scheduling Your Tweets